< Anterolateral abdominal

 Regarding the parasympathetic nerve, X (anterior and posterior vagal trunks) (Fig. 5-44) joins the celiac, superior mesenteric, inferior mesenteric, and superior hypogastric plexuses, while the pelvic splanchnic nerves from SN2–SN4 (Fig. 7-18) join the inferior hypogastric plexus.

-The hypogastric plexuses will further be discussed in the next chapter on pelvis and perineum (Fig. 7-17).
+The hypogastric plexuses will further be discussed in the next chapter on pelvis, perineum (Fig. 7-17).

 Parasympathetic preganglionic fibers from the plexuses travel along with the arteries as well.
 On the cadaver, the branches of the arteries have an uneven wall surface because of the autonomic nerve.